jcrumb/jcrumb.github.io/blog/content/posts/tyt-tools.md

 - Write changes to your radio

 # What's Next?
-I haven't played very much with the factory tooling that's unlocked.
+I haven't played much with the factory tooling that's unlocked.
 Some of it looks like it has a high potential for breaking things, and what I was really after
 (locking the front panel of the radio) doesn't appear to be in there.
 But, some options for those of you who are more adventurous than me:
 ![TYT Basis Adjustment](/blogimages/tyt/basisadj.png)